shariq1989/cookbook/content/recipe/Zucchini_Lasagna.md

 ### ABOUT THE MEAL

-If you're craving lasagna, but you want to skip out on all the carbs or perhaps introduce more vegetables, try this delectable zucchini lasagna.
+Craving lasagna, but want to skip out on all the carbs or introduce more vegetables?
+Try this tasty zucchini lasagna.
 You won't even miss the real thing.

 #### What main ingredients do you need for this meal?

 * Lean Ground Beef: Moisture is an issue with zucchini lasagna since the zucchinis release a lot of moisture.
 Lean ground beef has less fat and releases less moisture as a result.

-* Zucchini: Since moisture can be an issue because of the zucchinis, follow the instructions for preparing the zucchinis.
+* Zucchini: Since moisture can be an issue due to the zucchinis, follow my instructions for preparing them.
 If not, you will end up with zucchini soup.
 I only know this because I have done it.
 Don't get me wrong, the soup was delicious, but it wasn't really what we were going for that night.

 * Pasta Sauce: Use your favorite pasta sauce, but only 1 1/2 cup.
 Again, you don't want watery lasagna.
 We prefer to use [Rao's](https://amzn.to/30I67Pj) because it is tasty and lower in carbohydrates.